sixtus/node-couch/README.md

 The API is inspired by jquery.node.js.

-This is very basically an initial check-in, please bear with me :-)
+This is a very initial check-in, please bear with me :-)

 Feedback welcome.